 Under the same conditions, different soils show different amounts of consolidation.
 Physical interactions, which include particle bonding, sliding, rolling, and crushing play a major role in affecting the amount of compressibility.
 The increase of in physical interactions leads to less displacement and smaller volume change.
 Physic-chemical interactions which depend on particle surface forces also play an important role in affecting the compressibility of the soil.
 These strong forces, as a result of the small size and weight of the clay particles compared to their large specific surface areas, are responsible for double layer interactions, surface and ion hydration, and interparticle attractive forces which, in turn, affect the soil compressibility.

-Comparing kaolin and bentonite reveal that particles of the kaolinite are large, thick, and stiff in comparison to particles of bentonte which are small, very thin, and filmy.
+Comparing kaolin and bentonite reveal that particles of the kaolinite are large, thick, and stiff in comparison to particles of bentonite which are small, very thin, and filmy.
 The structure of kaolin is different than that of bentonite as described earlier, and the basal distances are different.
 The basal distance in the case of kaolin is short and fixed at 7.2Ao, while it is in bentonite 9.6Ao expandable in the presence of water till the complete separation.
 Also, the attractive forces (hydrogen and Van Der Waal) are strong in kaolin while they are weak in bentonite.
 By considering all the above discussed factors and others it is expected that bentonite will undergo greater volume change under consolidation than kaolin clay.

 Edgar Plastic Kaolin and Western Bentonite clay specimens were tested untreated, air dried, and heated to temperatures of 100, 200, 300, 400, 500, and 600 Co.
 During the one dimensional consolidation tests the applied pressures were 0.346, 0.692, 1.384, 2.682, 5.279, 8.913, and 14.710 tsf.